Chair detaches from cable car - German falls into the depths

 In July, seven people have an accident in one week in Tyrol.
 Four Germans are also among the victims.

-Tragic accident in Tyrol: Chair detaches from cable car – German falls into the depths
+Tragic accident in Austria: chair detaches from cable car – German falls into the depths

 As a result of the impact, the man from Bavaria slipped under the safety bar.
 With the help of another passenger, he was able to stay for a few minutes, according to the police.
 Then the man fell down a steep meadow, slipped another four meters over an embankment and then landed on a goods road.
 As a police spokesman explained on Saturday, the seriously injured man came from Munich.